interactive-fiction-class/interactive-fiction-class.github.io/homeworks/project/progress-report2.md

 To be specific, for this Milestone, you should:
 * Finish all baseline experiments and get as many preliminary results from your main experiments as possible.
 You should show significant progress towards your main experimental results.
-* Create your final report using one of the provided conference paper templates: [ACL](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm) or [AAAI](https://www.aaai.org/Publications/Templates/AuthorKit22.zip) (Please ask us directly if you would like to use a template for a different conference.
+* Create your final report using a conference paper template.
+I recommend that you use the [template from the Association for Computational Linguistics](https://www.overleaf.com/latex/templates/association-for-computational-linguistics-acl-conference/jvxskxpnznfj).

+(Please ask us directly if you would like to use a template for a different conference.
 Also, if you are not familiar with LaTeX, let us know.)
 * Fill in as much of the final report as possible given your current results.
 Your report contain the sections outlined below.

 ## Project Final Report